 At the beginning of each new general assembly after a general election and each new session after a prorogation, there is a ceremonial opening of the House, with the Lieutenant Governor delivering the Speech from the Throne.
 The Speech from the Throne is written by the government and states the government's program in very general terms.

-The 1st Session of the 62nd Assembly opened on November 28, 2013 with a Speech from the Throne.
+The 2nd Session of the 62nd Assembly opened on September 25, 2014 with a Speech from the Throne.

 Throne Speech Transcript:

-Brigadier-General The Honourable J.J.
+the Honourable J.J.
 Grant, CMM, ONS, CD, (Ret'd)

 Lieutenant Governor of Nova Scotia

 It is my great honour and privilege to welcome you to the Second Session of the 62nd General Assembly of the Nova Scotia Legislature.